How To Get Placed Into A Math Course

 Schedule, Registration and Cost

-The cost of the test is $20 and should be prepaid at the UW Bothell Cashier prior to the test.
+The cost of the test is $20 and must be prepaid at the UW Bothell Cashier prior to the test.
 You will need to show your receipt for proof of payment during sign-in at your testing session.

 Parking between 0 to 3 hours costs $3.00.
 Parking over 3 hours costs $6.00.
 Per visit parking costs must be purchased in advance at pay stations located in each of the parking garages.
 Additional information and directions to campus can be found here.